 Amazon Device Messaging (ADM) is the transport method that Urban Airship supports for Amazon notifications.

-Get your OAuth Credentials and API Key from Amazon
+Get Your OAuth Credentials and API Key

 While you will not need in-depth knowledge of Amazon’s ADM platform in order to use ADM for push notifications, we recommend that you review Amazon’s Understanding ADM documentation before continuing

 - Log in to the Amazon Apps & Games Developer Portal.

 - Follow Amazon’s documentation to obtain your OAuth Credentials and API Key.

 - Navigate to Security Profiles » General, and save the Client ID and

 Client Secret (OAuth Credentials) values for use in the